Head Lice Questions

 No, Licefreee has not been tested to be an effective scabies treatment.
 You should consult a physician or pharmacist for proper treatment.

 No head lice do have wings, and do not fly.
-They are transferred from head to head contact or thru items like hats, brushes, pillows and anything else which may come in conctact with your head.
+They are transferred from head-to-head contact or through items like hats, brushes, pillows and anything else which may come in contact with your head.
 Lice eggs (nits) take up to 14 days to hatch.
 We recommend completing the treatment and do follow up head checks for the next 14 days.
 If you find any live lice during that time we recommend completing the treatment again.

 It is unlikely, as ocean water does not have a high enough concentration of salt nor does it provide a proper delivery method to effectively kill head lice and nits.
 Ocean salt water has not been tested by Tec Labs to be proven effective.